jalispran/jalispran/_posts/2020-03-28-Inversion-of-Control.markdown

 ### Disclaimer

 I recently understood what Inversion of Control means.
 Now, I admit that I may be not-so-accurate on some concepts, so I advise you to use your best judgement.
-Also, feel free to reach out to me in case you want to discuss these concepts or just want to criticize me about the writing this terrible piece of article.
+Also, feel free to reach out to me in case you want to discuss these concepts or just want to criticize me about writing this terrible piece of article.

 Since I am predominantly a Java Developer and I have substantial experience with Spring and Spring Boot, I will use these in the example.
 However, the concepts remain the same for other languages and other frameworks as well.